CSV Export

-Diaform allows you to export all your interview responses as a CSV (Comma-Separated Values) file.
-This is useful for offline analysis, sharing with stakeholders, importing into business intelligence tools, or creating backups of your data.
+Diaform can export your project's interview responses as a CSV file.
+Use this for offline analysis, sharing with stakeholders, importing into BI tools, or backing up response data.

 How to Export#